udsleeds/openinfra/README.md

 Getting people walking and cycling has become a priority for many local, regional and national governments in recent years.
-Interventions boosting physical activity represent a ‘magic bullet,’ tackling obesity, air pollution and wellbeing.
+Interventions boosting physical activity represent a ‘magic bullet’, tackling obesity, air pollution and wellbeing.
 Active travel is a rapidly growing topic of multi-disciplinary research but has received limited attention from data science perspectives, with a recent paper on modelling cycle network